carpentries/sandpaper-docs/learners/style.md

 ### Fence Length

+The following recommendations are made to improve legibility and make it easier to distinguish between blocks of content in source files.

+#### First-level fenced divs

 For increased legibility, we recommend an opening fence length of at least 50 colons (half to two-thirds of the screen), with a single space between the last colon and the class keyword.